DImuthuUpe/AndroidPdfViewer/README.md

 # Android PdfViewer

-AndroidPdfViewer 1.x is available on [AndroidPdfViewerV1](https://github.com/barteksc/AndroidPdfViewerV1)
+__AndroidPdfViewer 1.x is available on [AndroidPdfViewerV1](https://github.com/barteksc/AndroidPdfViewerV1)
-repo, where can be developed independently.
+repo, where can be developed independently.__

 Library for displaying PDF documents on Android, with `animations`, `gestures`, `zoom` and `double tap` support.
 It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
 Works on API 11 and higher.
 Licensed under Apache License 2.0.

-## What's new in 2.1.0?
+## What's new in 2.2.0?
-* fixed loading document from subfolder in assets directory
-* fixed scroll handle NPE after document loading error (improvement of 2.0.3 fix)
-* fixed incorrect scroll handle position with additional views in RelativeLayout
-* improved cache usage and fixed bug with rendering when zooming
-* if you are using custom scroll handle: scroll handle implementation changed a little bit, check DefaultScrollHandle source for details
+* Merge pull request by [skarempudi](https://github.com/skarempudi) which fixes SDK 23 permission problems in sample app
+* Merge pull request by skarempudi for showing info on phones without file manager
+* Add feature from 1.x - canvas is set to drawable from View#getBackground()

 ## Changes in 2.0 API
 * `Configurator#defaultPage(int)` and `PDFView#jumpTo(int)` now require page index (i.e. starting from 0)